 Oaklawn Park opened in

-1905.
-By 1921 the city had developed into a popular resort destination
+1905 and by 1921 Hot Springs, AR had developed into a popular vacation resort destination

 featuring gambling, a national park, thermal water spas and horse racing.